sdss/cluplus/docs/sphinx/index.rst

-skymakercam's documentation
+cluplus's documentation
 =============================================

-This is the documentation for the SDSS Python product skymakercam.
-The current version is |skymakercam_version|.
+This is the documentation for the SDSS Python product cluplus.
+The current version is |cluplus_version|.
 You can install the package by doing

 .. code-block:: console

-  $ pip install sdss-skymakercam
+  $ pip install sdss-cluplus

 Contents